Run a Public Vorliq Node

 Clone and Configure Vorliq

 Clone Vorliq, install the Python dependencies, install the Node.js backend, and build the React frontend.
-For a public node, configure the Flask blockchain API to listen on all interfaces by running it with VORLIQ_HOST=0.0.0.0 and port 5001.
+For a public node, configure the Flask blockchain API with operator-chosen bind host and port settings such as VORLIQ_HOST=example-bind-address and VORLIQ_PORT=example-port.

 git clone https://github.com/vorliq/Vorliq.git cd Vorliq/blockchain python3.12 -m venv .venv . .venv/bin/activate pip install -r requirements.txt cd ../backend npm install cd ../frontend npm install npm run build